Suryansh-Dey/mySTL/readme.md

 # mySTL.exe
 This allows you to submit your code on an online platform, which takes a single main file, by copy pasting mySTL library just above your code
 ## For mac or linux
-Fuck off mac or linux users, you are too fancy (complie the src/mySTL.cpp and save the executable in mySTL folder by deleting the the mySTL.exe file and rest of everything will work the same in linux or mac device too)
+Fuck off mac or linux users, you are too fancy (complie the src/mySTL.cpp and save the executable in mySTL/bin folder by deleting the the mySTL.exe file and rest of everything will work the same on linux or mac device too)
 ## Arguments
 - It takes two command line argument, your_source_file_path output_file_path
 - If only one argument of source_file_path provided, the default output_file_name is choosen to be MYSTL_source_file_name and stored at source_file_directory